-In Clearwater County's Strategic Plan 2019-2022, Council has formally recognized the goal of providing Internet accessibility to the majority of County residents and businesses as a key priority.
+In Clearwater County's Strategic Plan 2022-26, Council has recognized the goal of providing Internet accessibility to the majority of County residents and businesses as a key priority.

 As part of its efforts to bridge the digital divide in the County, Council has committed to building a high-speed broadband Internet network.